Cote First Nation Health Clinic

 N. N. A. D. A. P.

-The National Native Alcohol and Drugs Addictions Program or NNADAP on Cote First Nations consists of the NNADAP Coordinator Marion Whitehawk and Counsellor James Bryant and the program is based at the Cote Health Clinic.
+The National Native Alcohol and Drugs Addictions Program or NNADAP on Cote First Nations consists of the NNADAP Coordinator Marion Whitehawk.
+The program is based at the Cote Health Clinic.

 Cote Health Clinic